Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Sculpt Nation customers are eligible for refunds — if they try the supplement for 30 straight days and aren’t completely happy.
 However, you can cancel AutoRefills at any time, assuming they haven’t already shipped your upcoming refill.

-V Shred products work in the same way Shake Weights strengthen the upper arms, carb cycling spurs fat loss, and dumbbell pullovers target the chest and lats.
+V Shred products work in the same way Shake Weights strengthen the upper arms, intermittent fasting spurs fat loss, and dumbbell pullovers target the chest and lats.

-Technically, yes, but there are literally dozens of other alternatives worth trying first.
+Technically, yes, these nutrition and exercise plans work, but there are literally dozens of other alternatives worth trying first.

-Our main gripe with V Shred is that it undercuts virtually every other training out there, claiming they don’t work or require hours in the gym or an uber-restrictive diet (that is partially true).
+Our main gripe with V Shred is that it undercuts virtually every other training out there, claiming they don’t work or require hours in the gym or an uber-restrictive nutrition program (that is partially true).
 But then it fails to deliver on most of the marketing-heavy promises it makes.

-If you buy into the calories in, calories out (CICO) theory, with a handful of studies backing the idea that a caloric deficit matters more than any macro split, the V Shred 90-Day Diet Plan can yield weight loss.
+Looking at the nutrition advice, if you buy into the calories in, calories out (CICO) theory, with a handful of studies backing the idea that a how many calories you consume to create a deficit matters more than any macro split, the V Shred 90-Day Diet Plan (among other select V Shred diet programs) can yield weight loss.

-Yet, pretending that macros essentially don’t exist is V Shred flaw #1.
+Yet, pretending that macros essentially don’t exist is a huge red flag.
 If your physique goal is to get ripped or clean bulk, your body needs a more strategic macronutrient approach to build or maintain muscle, feel energized, and achieve a stable hormone balance.

 V Shred is also so worried about ousting its competitors that it seemingly forgets to live up to its own promises.
 Much of what Sant promises on the sales page is sales garbage, like: